inducer/pudb/doc/starting.rst

     PUDB_TTY=/dev/pts/3 pudb my-script.py

 Now instead of using the current terminal, pudb will use this tty for its UI.
+You may want to use the internal shell in pudb, as others will still use the original terminal.

 Remote debugging
 ^^^^^^^^^^^^^^^^